Protecting and preparing nurses through virtual COVID-19 training.

 During the COVID-19 pandemic, the demand for nurses and other healthcare providers in Canada has been so critical that hospitals and healthcare facilities have had to re-train staff for new roles and invite retired healthcare professionals to return to work.

 Due to current physical distancing and infection-prevention measures, there are a number of challenges associated with providing traditional training.
-Reassigned and returning workers require access to healthcare programs to upgrade their skills to be ready to provide quality healthcare when and where it is needed, including infection control education for all frontline staff.
-As COVID-19 patients dominate case loads, healthcare professionals are also experiencing a decrease in non-virus related cases, driving a drop in applied skills, clinical reasoning and procedural memory.
+Reassigned and returning workers require access to healthcare programs to upgrade their skills, including infection control education.
+As COVID-19 patients dominate caseloads, healthcare professionals are also experiencing a decrease in non-virus related cases, driving a drop in applied skills, clinical reasoning and procedural memory.

-To address these challenges, the Virtual Pulse project is building a digital training platform that brings together an extended reality training tool that uses the web and virtual reality modules.
-The project team is led by TTA Technology Training Associates and brings together the British Columbia Institute of Technology (BCIT), Unity Technologies, Animism Studios, CAE Healthcare and a number of B.C. health authorities.
+To address these challenges, the Virtual Pulse project is building a digital training platform with an extended reality training tool, including web and virtual reality modules.
+The project team is led by TTA Technology Training Associates and brings together the British Columbia Institute of Technology, Unity Technologies, Animism Studios, CAE Healthcare and a number of B.C. health authorities.

-Virtual Pulse will start with training modules specific to COVID-19, which will help train current nurses practising in all provinces across Canada.
+Virtual Pulse will start with training modules specific to COVID-19, helping to train current nurses.
 It will then develop modules to upskill current and aspiring emergency and critical care nurses.
 Modules will also be created to address other key nursing competencies, followed by the launch of extended reality components.

-While the main target of the modules is nurse training, next steps will be adapting appropriate skills, such as infection control, for use in training home-care workers and nurses, and even essential workers in other areas such as meat packing and grocery stores.
-It will help workers and the health system at large prepare for a second wave or another pandemic further down the road.
+Next steps will be adapting appropriate skills, such as infection control, for use in training homecare workers and nurses, and even essential workers in other areas such as meat packing and grocery stores.